 3) Any MLM program which has products to sell likes to make people think there’s is unique and the best.
 The fact is, there’s lots of health products, which are cheaper for the consumer to buy and that competition makes it tougher to sell Nikken’s products to people.

 Why buy an expensive filter (like Nikken sells), when you get a 5 star rated water filter on Amazon for example?
 And by the way, you can promote water filters through Amazon too as an affiliate for them.

 And in regards to affiliate marketing in general, that I believe is far less constricting than getting involved with an MLM program.

 4) I dislike MLM compensation plans, including the one in Nikken.
 Basically, it’s 7 levels, each offering it’s own increasing number of benefits if you join it such as paying you more for referrals, but this is a complicated web which I dislike seeing in MLM programs, it makes it tougher to promote in my experience.

 5) I don’t think there’s enough evidence to suggest that magnetic therapy stuff is workable.
 I have some experience with that stuff and I personally think this whole thing is a sales pitch.

 If your niche in life has nothing to do with health or fitness, you are probably not cut out to be in this program, as it’ll be more difficult to sell something you’re not passionate about.
-There’s other programs out there which WILL teach you to find your passion and form a business from it if that is the case.
+There’s other programs out there like this which WILL teach you to find your passion and form a business from it if that is the case.

 Nikken is not a scam, but it’s hard to make it work: